Riding the Trend or Protecting Profits | Xeris Biopharma Holdings Inc. (XERS)

 XERS’s Market Performance

-XERS stocks went up by 16.92% for the week, with a monthly jump of 12.32% and a quarterly performance of -13.31%, while its annual performance rate touched -44.39%.
-The volatility ratio for the week stands at 7.27% while the volatility levels for the past 30 days are set at 8.42% for Xeris Biopharma Holdings Inc..
-The simple moving average for the period of the last 20 days is 6.27% for XERS stocks with a simple moving average of -29.49% for the last 200 days.
+XERS stocks went down by -0.44% for the week, with a monthly drop of -8.47% and a quarterly performance of -10.28%, while its annual performance rate touched -52.21%.
+The volatility ratio for the week stands at 9.47% while the volatility levels for the past 30 days are set at 8.71% for Xeris Biopharma Holdings Inc..
+The simple moving average for the period of the last 20 days is 4.75% for XERS stocks with a simple moving average of -27.99% for the last 200 days.

 Analysts’ Opinion of XERS